Royal Commission into Institutional Responses to Child Sexual Abuse: Catholic Church authorities in Ballarat

 Here are some extracts from the conclusion of the Royal Commission into Institutional Responses to Child Sexual Abuse's report into Case Study 28 – Catholic Church authorities in Ballarat:This case study exposed a catastrophic failure in the leadership of the Diocese and ultimately in the structure and culture of the Church over decades to effectively respond to the sexual abuse of children by its priests.
 That failure led to the suffering and often irreparable harm to children, their families and the wider community.
 That harm could have been avoided if the Church had acted in the interests of children rather than in its own interests.Euphemistic and elliptical language was often used in correspondence and minutes to mask the true nature of the conduct discussed.
 There was repeated reference to 'pressures', 'strains' and unspecified 'problems'.
 On occasions, records were deliberately not made or kept or were destroyed.The result of these inexcusable failures was that more children were sexually abused by Catholic clergy in the Diocese.
 There was a catastrophic institutional failure which resulted in many children being sexually abused.
 We heard about the devastating, often lifelong, consequences in the lives of those children.
 The welfare of children was not the primary concern of Bishop Mulkearns and other senior members of the Diocese when responding to complaints and allegation of child sexual abuse against their priests.
 There is no doubt it should have been.The report on Ballarat also described the impact it had on victims.
 One section outlines suicide and premature death caused from the abuse.
 One victim said:Newspapers don't report suicides, so the public doesn't hear about the broken families and their shared lives, about the unseen impact of institutional child sexual abuse.
 Children are left behind and they don't understand why.
 It doesn't end when the abuse ends.Other harms are outlined.
-Another victim outlines the general harm in the Ballarat community:Such chronic sexual abuse in the Ballarat community has led to a large number of men who are not able to be productive members of society and intellects have become either emotional, social or financial burdens upon the community.
+Another victim outlines the general harm in the Ballarat community:Such chronic sexual abuse in the Ballarat community has led to a large number of men who are not able to be productive members of society and intellects have become either emotional, social or financial burdens upon the community.Evidence at the Royal Commission revealed "the extensive effects (of sexual abuse) on every aspect of a child's development.
+Their capacity to form relationships, their ability to function at school, their ability to progress in education and their ability to progress in employment are all affected".
+Professor Carolyn Quadrio, psychiatrist and expert witness described a variety of behaviours seen in children often associated with sexual abuse and how these are frequently misunderstood, where such behaviours are "easier to spot in little children, as older children are more likely to cover it up" as a form of shame and self-blame.
+Not all children of sexual abuse will show symptoms.
+A-symptomatic children account for 20 to 40 per cent, with some becoming symptomatic later on.
+Quadrio referred to this as the 'sleeper effect'.
+Survivor witnesses at the commission described this effect.
+One witness said it took 26 years before "he fell apart and broke down".
+The effects of trauma on children, both physical and psychological, can impact longevity.